tmattha/offset_ptr/README.md

 //raw will look like this: 00{10 1011 10}00 0000 (0x2B80).
 ```
 ### Including
 As offset_ptr is a template class all implementation is within its .hpp file.
-Just copy src/offset_ptr.hpp anywhere and use it. offset_ptr requires a compiler supporting at leas the C++11 standard.
+Just copy src/offset_ptr.hpp anywhere and use it. offset_ptr requires a compiler supporting at least the C++11 standard.

 ## Use Case
 offset_ptr is aimed to streamline the process of reading data from and writing data to bit-shifted raw data.
 The most common use case would be working with highly fixed-layout bus messages (like CAN frames).